What is Breathwork -Conscious Connected Breathing?

 This breathing pattern, combined with the water’s soothing embrace, allows for a deep surrender to the process.
 It supports the release of stored physical, emotional, and energetic imprints from birth or early life experiences, helping you reconnect with your innate capacity for healing and transformation.

-Integration and Reflection
+Integration

 After the breathing session, there is a vital integration phase.
 This time is dedicated to reflecting on your experience and processing any insights, emotions, or memories that emerged.
 Whether through quiet contemplation, discussion, or journaling, this phase helps you ground the shifts and realizations, paving the way for lasting change.